akiortagem/amalgam-rpg/CoreRules.md

 - Dash: A rapid movement covering double the usual distance, focusing entirely on movement for a turn.
 This takes 2 AP.
 - Hide: The ability to conceal oneself, potentially avoiding detection by enemies.
 This takes 1 AP.
 - Take Cover: Utilizing the environment to gain protection against ranged attacks or line-of-sight abilities.
 This takes 1 AP.
+- Disengage : Carefully focus your attention to your nearby enemies.
+This allows you to move freely without triggering attack of opportunity.
+This takes 1 AP.

 **Utility and Interaction Abilities**
 - Use Object: Interacting with an item in the environment or using an item from the character’s inventory.
 This takes 1 AP.